ayumi-cloud/oc-security-module/README.md

 ### Support

- * Apache 2.4 (we are looking at adding some version 2.5 features in the near future)
+ * Apache 2.4.10 or greater (we are looking at adding some version 2.5 features in the near future)

 ## Microsoft IIS Server